gomorpheus/morpheus-docs/monitoring/checks.rst

         * Copy the curl command are schedule to send this via your API.
 For testing we used postman to send the api call at an interval of 4 mins.
         * Save Changes

+MySQL Check
+^^^^^^^^^^^

+This check is used to run a query on a host running mysql.

+  Use Case:
+    Query localhost running mysql to query a table to check if there is any status as requested.
+If the status has a count of 1 then the check would pass else mark it as critical.
+      Values to be added to the check:
+        * Name: "<enter name>"
+        * Type: "MySQL Check"
+        * Interval: 5 mins (Select an interval)
+        * Check the box for affects availability
+        * Host: 127.0.0.1
+        * Port: 3306
+        * DB Name: morpheus
+        * User: <db user name>
+        * Password: <password>
+        * Query: "select count(*) as count from request_reference where status = 'requested';"
+        * Operator: Equal
+        * Check results: 1
+        * Save Changes